-Not earlier than the tenth (10th) day, nor later than the twenty-fourth (24th) day of January, in every odd-numbered year, the State Central Committee shall meet and shall elect a Chair, and a First Vice Chair not of the same gender.
-The State Central Committee at the same meeting shall elect a Second Vice Chair, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer and any other officers the Committee deems necessary.
+Not earlier than the tenth (10th) day, nor later than the twenty-fourth (24th) day of January, in every odd-numbered year, the State Central Committee shall meet and shall elect a Chair and Vice Chair, one of whom shall be a male and the other a female.
+The Committee at the same meeting shall elect a Secretary, Assistant Secretary, Treasurer, Assistant Treasurer and any other Officers the Committee deems necessary.
 Beginning on the first day of February of the same year, officers shall commence their two-year term.
 Officers need not be members of the State Central Committee.
 Each officer shall have the duties usually incident to the office of that name, and such other duties as the Committee may prescribe from time to time.
-The State Chair shall become an automatic delegate to the State Convention at the conclusion of that State Chair's term.